haojiezhe12345/haojiezhe12345.github.io/README.md

 # madohomu.love | haojiezhe12345.github.io

-Pure frontend code for madohomu.love
+Pure frontend code for http://madohomu.love

 No media or images included.
 Resources are loaded from https://haojiezhe12345.top:82/madohomu/